billkarsh/SpikeGLX/Markdown/UserManual.md

 #### Calibration Data

-Each imec probe has associated specific ADC and gain calibration data files.
-Place each probe's calibration data folder into the SpikeGLX `_Calibration` subfolder.
+Each imec probe has a **folder**, _labeled by probe serial number_, containing its associated calibration data files.
+For example, NP 1.0 probes need gain and ADC files, while NP 2.0 probes need only gain files.
+Other probe types may differ.
+In all cases, place each probe's **whole calibration folder** into the SpikeGLX `_Calibration` subfolder.

 SpikeGLX reads an EEPROM chip on the probe to obtain its serial and model number.
 The serial number is used to look up the matching calibration